 Cohen's first model is the classical example of a model of set theory where the Axiom of Choice fails.
-This model was investigated by Halpern and Levy in [5] where they prove that every set in the model can be linearly ordered, and much more.
+This model was investigated by Halpern & Levy [8] where they prove that every set in the model can be linearly ordered, and much more.
 (The model is sometimes referred to as the Halpern-Levy, or the Cohen-Halpern-Levy model.)
-This model has many presentations in the literature (see

-Chapter 5 in [8] for a comprehensive analysis of the construction, for example).
-For convenience of the reader we give a brief overview of the construction here as well.
+This model has many presentations in the literature (see ch.
+5 in [9] for a comprehensive analysis of the construction, for example).
+For convenience of the reader, we give a brief overview of the construction here as well.